prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-plan.md

 title: Programmatic Guaranteed Plans
 ---

-# Programmatic Guaranteed Plans
+# Programmatic Guaranteed 'Plans'
 {: .no_toc}

 * TOC
 {:toc}

-## What is a Plan?
+## What is a 'PG Plan'?

 A Plan is a set of instructions to Prebid Server that tells it how often to serve a PG line item in a given period.